 Spruce was famous for making the drug quinine available to the masses by cultivating the Chinchona tree, whose bitter bark is quinine's source.
 The bark was traditionally used by indigenous peoples as a cure for malaria.

 So, back to the story of guayusa, and Spruce's observations.
-Spruce recorded that the local people used guayusa to help cleanse their stomachs in order to keep them in a healthy condition.
+Spruce recorded that the local people used Guayusa to help cleanse their stomachs in order to keep them in a healthy condition.
 In addition, the Ecuadorian geographer, Manuel Villa-Vincencio also recorded that drinking guayusa tea every morning was widespread for the same reasons of stomach purification.

-Use by tribes
+Use by many

-This same traveller also noted that guayusa was in use by the following tribes - as you can see there is a large number, and we would imagine this would probably be only a fraction of the actuality:
+This same traveller also noted that guayusa was in use by the following people - as you can see there is a large number, and we would imagine this would probably be only a fraction of the actuality:

 - Chivaro (Jivaro)